keeneyetact/retroBoard/README.md

 * New look-and-feel (new colours)
 * Using [reselect](https://github.com/reactjs/reselect) to create memoized selectors
 * Improving performance by using `shouldComponentUpdate` via a custom base [Component](app/Component.jsx)
+* Updated to the brand new React 15
 * Internationalisation: added Dutch to the list of supported languages

 ### Version 0.3.0